thatonenerd2000/thatonenerd2000/README.md

 # Hello, it's Shad here!

 Hi!
 If we haven't met, my name is Shad!
-I am currently studying computer science in University at Bufallo and coding....pretty much everyday 😅
+I am currently studying Industrial and System Engineering for my masters degree and a undergraduate graduate in computer science from University at Bufallo.
+I am coding....pretty much everyday 😅

 Aside from being a Programmer 💻 I am also a Gamer [twitch.tv/thatonenerd2000](twitch.tv/thatonenerd2000) 🎮 Anime and movie enthusiast 👾